DevURANIUM/Saveit/README.md

    python3 Saveit.py
    ```

-2. In a Telegram chat, reply to a media message with `.saveit` to save it locally and forward it to your Saved Messages.
+2. In a Telegram chat, reply to a media message with `.saveit` (or your chosen handler) to save it locally and forward it to your Saved Messages.

 ## Code Overview